Graduate Courses

 GES 681 – Remote Sensing of Environment [3]

-GES – 685 Field Research in Geography [3]
+GES – 685 Field Methods in Geography and Environmental Systems: Environmental Mapping of Local Landscapes [3]

 GES 686 – Introduction to Geographic Information Systems [4]